Technion236272/2022b-Quizard/docs/database.md

 # Database:

-* You will need access to our firebase project
+* You will need access to our firebase project -- We are using V2 collection in firebase as our final collection
 -----------------------------------------------------------------------------------------------------------